Academic-ID/academicAI/Responsible AI in Academia.md

 transparent about its use.

-We are still learning about the impact of this technology and we are faced with an ever growing array of models all with variable usage parameters.
+We are still learning about the impact of this technology and we are faced with an ever growing array of models, all with variable usage parameters.
 As such, it is essential that users of generative AI are transparent and specific about its use.